Kelvin-Hsu/ocean-exploration/README.md

-# Informative Seafloor Exploration
+# Informative Seafloor Exploration for Benthic Habitat Mapping

-Receding Horizon Approach to Informative Seafloor Exploration with Linearised Differential Entropy of Gaussian Process Classifiers
+***Author***

-Author: Kelvin Hsu
+Kelvin Y.S.
+Hsu

+***Description***
+A receding horizon approach to informative path planning using the linearised differential entropy of Gaussian process classifiers